Skip to content

 February 18, 2026

 Morehouse College recently hosted Our House: A Celebration of Faculty Achievement, an inspiring evening recognizing the groundbreaking research, scholarship, and intellectual leadership of its faculty.
-The program opened with remarks from President F. DuBois Bowman '92, who shared the central role faculty scholarship plays in fulfilling the College’s mission.
+President F. DuBois Bowman '92 opened the program by highlighting the essential role of faculty scholarship in advancing the College’s mission.

-President Bowman emphasized that faculty research and creative inquiry are a driving force in educating, empowering, and equipping the men of Morehouse to lead with purpose, integrity, and impact.
+President Bowman emphasized that faculty research and creative inquiry drive the education and empowerment of Morehouse students, preparing them to lead with purpose, integrity, and impact.

 “Faculty scholarship is foundational to who we are,” President Bowman noted.
 “It is how we prepare our students not only to succeed professionally, but to think critically, serve courageously, and address the most pressing challenges facing our communities and the world.”

-Selected faculty members showcased their latest work by presenting abstracts highlighting innovative research across disciplines.
-The evening offered a rare opportunity to engage directly with Morehouse’s distinguished scholars and celebrate their contributions to the academic community, reaffirming the College’s commitment to intellectual excellence and transformative education.
+Selected faculty members presented abstracts highlighting innovative research across disciplines.
+The event provided an opportunity to engage with Morehouse’s distinguished scholars and celebrate their contributions, reaffirming the College’s commitment to intellectual excellence and transformative education.

 This year’s presenters included: